 - ✓ Emergency medical benefits

 - ✓ Medical Evacuation

 - ✓ Security Evacuation

 - ✓ Repatriation Benefits

 - ✓ Emergency Reunion Benefit

 - ✓ Trip Cancellation

-- ✓ Outpatient mental health counseling up to \$1000 in coverage
+- ✓ Outpatient mental health counseling up to \$10,000 in coverage

 The Chubb Global Medical Plan DOES NOT include coverage for routine care.
 Examples of routine care are things like routine dental exams and cleanings, routine physicals, and eye examinations.
+Please note that injuries sustained from extreme sports are not covered by the policy and you will be solely responsible for any expenses incurred.
+The following are examples of excluded activities that are not covered by our policy as of 7/1/2019: off-road motorcycling; scuba diving; jet, snow or water skiing; mountain climbing (where ropes or guides are used); sky diving; amateur automobile racing; automobile racing or automobile speed contests; bungee jumping; spelunking; white water rafting; surfing; or parasailing.
 Intl SOS can assist you in finding a medical provider for these type of services but you will be solely responsible for paying for these services out of pocket and initiating the reimbursement process to your own personal health insurance carrier.